14- LIFE IN GOD'S KINGDOM -Communication - Part 2

 This means that our battle is against the cosmic powers that hold these people in bondage.
 Our one task as Kingdom of God citizens is to fight FOR people.

 4. Jesus taught that there would be many who seem to believe in all the right things and do many good deeds in his name.
 However, at the time of judgment He will renounce them.
 Why?

-If you study the life of Jesus carefully, He didn't concern himself with the solution of worldly problems --- and there were many in his time.
-He had not come to usher in an improved Kingdom of the world government, an improved Judaism or to start a new religion.
+If you study the life of Jesus carefully, you'll find that He didn't concern himself with the solution of worldly problems --- and there were many in his time.
+He had not come to usher in an improved kingdom of the world government, an improved Judaism, or to start a new religion.
 He came to transform lives one by one from the inside out.